About Alsace-Lorraine

 The locks on the Canal de la Marne au Rhin and Canal du Rhône au Rhin are automatic and easy to operate, and there is no charge to use them.
 Canal des Houillières de la Sarre locks are all automatic with chain pull mechanism (in the direction of Strasbourg) or with remote control (in the direction of Nancy and Saarguemines).
 There is no charge for the locks.

-Public holidays: Locks are closed on some public holidays.
-1st of May & 1st of November, otherwise they are open.
+Public holidays: Locks are closed on some public holidays (May 1 & November 1) otherwise they are open.

 Lock Closure dates: Please be aware about the lock closure dates by local authorities.
 During that day(s), you won’t be able to go through the locks.
 For more details and questions, please contact our sales team.